jupyterlab/jupyter-ai/docs/source/users/index.md

 You can use the `jupyter_ai_magics` package without JupyterLab, but you will need a compatible interface, such as [IPython](https://ipython.org/).

+## Installing

+You can use `conda` or `pip` to install Jupyter AI.
+If you're using macOS on an Apple Silicon-based Mac (M1, M1 Pro, M2, etc.), we strongly recommend using `conda`.

+Python 3.8 or newer is required; older versions of Python do not support the `typing` module we use, and as of June 30, 2023, have reached end of life.

+Before you can use Jupyter AI, you will need to install any packages and set environment variables with API keys for the model providers that you will use.
+See [our documentation](https://jupyter-ai.readthedocs.io/en/latest/users/index.html) for details about what you'll need.

+### With pip

+If you want to install both the `%%ai` magic and the JupyterLab extension, you can run:

+    $ pip install jupyter_ai

+If you are not using JupyterLab and you only want to install the Jupyter AI `%%ai` magic, you can run:

+    $ pip install jupyter_ai_magics

+### With conda

+First, install [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) and create an environment that uses Python 3.11:

+    $ conda create -n jupyter-ai python=3.11
+    $ conda activate jupyter-ai
+    $ pip install jupyter_ai

+If you are not using JupyterLab and you only want to install the Jupyter AI `%%ai` magic, you can run:

+    $ pip install jupyter_ai_magics

+The `%%ai` magic will work anywhere the IPython kernel runs (JupyterLab, Jupyter Notebook, Google Colab, VSCode, etc.).

+You can check that the Jupyter AI server extension is enabled by running:

+    $ jupyter server extension list

+To verify that the frontend extension is installed, run:

+    $ jupyter labextension list

+To remove the extension, run:

+    $ pip uninstall jupyter_ai

+or

+    $ pip uninstall jupyter_ai_magics

 ## Model providers

 Jupyter AI supports a wide range of model providers and models.
 To use Jupyter AI with a particular provider, you must install its Python packages and set its API key (or other credentials) in your environment or in the chat interface.